racheljin16/Swift-projects/Dropbox project/README.md

 I spent a long time to figure out how to trigger the transition manually.

-Still working on adding page controllers to welcoming pages.
+Still working on adding real page indicator dots with UIPageControl.